 Our Fintech Practice consists of Consultants and Researchers experienced in working with both financial services and technology companies.
 This dual focus provides a thorough understanding of these two interconnected industries, and is a powerful platform for identifying and hiring forward-looking leaders with the relevant expertise and cultural fit.

-Our research-intensive procedures are ingrained in the Amrop DNA, ensuring our clients always have access to the most current trends available.
+Our research-intensive approach is ingrained in the Amrop DNA, ensuring our clients are always aligned with the most current sectoral and human capital trends.

 Amrop's Global Fintech Practice is led by Anthony Barry (EMEA), and supported by Niels Bentzen (EMEA), Adam Saunders (EMEA), Rik Kopelan (USA), Somya Satsangi (India) and Ricky Lam (China and Asia Pacific).